espressif/esp-idf/docs/en/contribute/documenting-code.rst

 7. Overview of functionality of documented header file, or group of files that make a library, should be placed in a separate ``README.rst`` file of the same directory.
 If this directory contains header files for different APIs, then the file name should be ``apiname-readme.rst``.

-Go one extra mile
+Go One Extra Mile
 -----------------

 Here are a couple of tips on how you can make your documentation even better and more useful to the reader and writer.

-When writing codes, please follow the guidelines below:
+When writing code, please follow the guidelines below:

 1. Add code snippets to illustrate implementation.
 To do so, enclose snippet using ``@code{c}`` and ``@endcode`` commands. ::